-- i) we have obtained all information and explanations which to the best of our knowledge and belief were necessary for the purpose of the audit; - ii) In our opinion, proper books of accounts have been kept by the Company, so far as appears from our examination of those books, and proper returns adequate for the purpose of the audit have been received from branches not visited by us; - the statement of financial position and statement of comprehensive income are in agreement with the books of account.
+- i) we have obtained all information and explanations which to the best of our knowledge and belief were necessary for the purpose of the audit; - ii) In our opinion, proper books of accounts have been kept by the Company, so far as appears from our examination of those books, and proper returns adequate for the purpose of the audit have been received from branches not visited by us; - iii) The statement of financial position and the statement of profit or loss and other comprehensive income are in agreement with the books of account and returns. - iv) We are independent of the company pursuant to section 143 of the companies Act 2019 (Act 992).

-The engagement partner on the audit resulting in this independent auditor's report is Roland Bayo
+The engagement partner on the audit resulting in this independent auditor's report is Roland Bayo Ajetunmobi (ICAG/P/1580).

-Ajetunmobi (ICAG/P/1580).

-For and on behalf of Mazars (ICAG/F2023/)
+For and on behalf of Mazars (ICAG/F/2024/079)

 Chartered Accountants and Business Advisors

+3rd Floor, One Airport Square, Accra.

 Nos.
 7 and 9 Nyame Adom Courts, Adonai Lane,

 Adjiringanor, East Legon, Accra

 PMB LG DTD 20014, Accra

 P. O. Box GP 2957, Accra

-FAN MILK PLC STATEMENT OF PROFIT OR LOSS AND OTHER COMPREHENSIVE INCOME FOR THE YEAR ENDED 31 DECEMBER 2022
+FAN MILK PLC

+STATEMENT OF PROFIT OR LOSS AND OTHER COMPREHENSIVE INCOME

+FOR THE YEAR ENDED 31 DECEMBER 2023